qiaoruntao/bindns/README.md

 bugs.

 See **history** at the bottom for info on all of the forks of `ndns` and how this library came to be.
+See [CHANGELOG.md](CHANGELOG.md) for recent changes.

 This module isn't published to npm yet, so install it from github:
 `yarn add primitybio/bindns`.